Horolsky/ranga/proto/README.md

 # ffindex prototype

+[__TOC__]

-`ffindex` is a prototype of PAM application implemented with Python and PyQt.
+`ffindex` is a prototype of PAM application, implemented with Python and PyQt.
-The goal of the prototype is to give a sense of basic functionality of the desired application in a CLI.
+The purpose of the prototype is to provide a CLI for the basic functionality of the desired application.

 ## Application design
 under the hood the `ffindex` functionality is split between the `client` and `monitor` applications.